TremeschinArchive/ModularMusicVisualizer/README.md

 I am a Free and Open Source music producer and code hobbyist, at some point I'd be releasing my tracks to the internet and create some project to make the music industry less harsh and more accessible, that was once my thought.

-The problem is, I don't want to release a music video on a platform with a static image or just recording the screen, nor pay for some software to generate an "music visualization" for me without "much control" of it, taking out all the fun on hacking the non open source code.
+The problem I faced was: I don't want to release a music video on a platform with a static image or just recording the screen, nor pay for some software to generate an "music visualization" for me without "much control" of it, taking out all the fun on hacking the non open source code.

 So I searched up for a free **(as in freedom and price)** tool that does exactly that, they do exist but aren't as good as they could be, most of the time a bit basic or random looking.